philthephatman/awesome-hacking-lists/hackwith.md

 ## Java

+- [reflector](https://github.com/elkokc/reflector) - Burp plugin able to find reflected XSS on page in real-time while browsing on site
+- [burplay](https://github.com/SpiderLabs/burplay) - Burplay is a Burp Extension allowing for replaying any number of requests using same modifications definition.
+Its main purpose is to aid in searching for Privilege Escalation issues.
+- [HandyCollaborator](https://github.com/federicodotta/HandyCollaborator) - Burp Suite plugin created for using Collaborator tool during manual testing
 - [android-vts](https://github.com/AndroidVTS/android-vts) - Android Vulnerability Test Suite - In the spirit of open data collection, and with the help of the community, let's take a pulse on the state of Android security.
 NowSecure presents an on-device app to test for recent device vulnerabilities.
 - [threadfix](https://github.com/denimgroup/threadfix) - ThreadFix is a software vulnerability aggregation and management system that helps organizations aggregate vulnerability data, generate virtual patches, and interact with software defect tracking systems.
 - [csp-auditor](https://github.com/GoSecure/csp-auditor) - Burp and ZAP plugin to analyse Content-Security-Policy headers or generate template CSP configuration from crawling a Website